MaxHalford/maxhalford.github.io/content/blog/dates-table.md

 | 2023-02-18 | 2023-02-19 | false | true |
 | 2023-02-17 | 2023-02-19 | false | true |

-Right now, this table is really basic.
-But it allows me to write very readable queries.
-For instance, here is a query to find products that are not complete, and have at least one purchase order issued last week.
-It's using BigQuery syntax.
+Right now, this table is quite basic.
+But it's improved the readability of some of my queries.
+For instance, here's some BigQuery SQL to find incomplete products which have at least one purchase order issued last week.

 ```sql
 SELECT